maximilionus/lucidglyph/README.md

 ## About
-Fine-tuning the Linux font rendering stack for a more visually pleasing output.
+Tuning the Linux font rendering stack for a more visually pleasing output.

 Includes tweaks for FreeType, fontconfig, and other components.
 See [Overall](#overall) with [Details](#details) for more information, and